yvsn42/Tutorials/vim.md

 - You can even select text by holding down the mouse button.
 - Paste with the middle mouse button

-> You can't use the mouse to select text to copy/paste to your system keyboard with `set mouse`
+> You can't use the mouse to select text to copy/paste to your system keyboard with `:set mouse`

-## set
+## :set
-`set` is used to assign values to variables used by vim.
+`:set` is used to assign values to variables used by vim.
 This is equivalent to configuring certain options/preferences in the usual text editor
-- Most vim variables are boolean values you set to true or false
+- Most vim variables are boolean values you :set to true or false
     - For example: `:set number` enables line numbers in vim
     - To disable, prepend the variable with 'no'.
-    - `set nonumber` disables line numbering
+    - `:set nonumber` disables line numbering
 - Other vim variables may take a value which you can specify using '='
-    - `set mouse=a`
+    - `:set mouse=a`
-    - Use `+=` to add values/options to ones that are already set in the variable
+    - Use `+=` to add values/options to ones that are already :set in the variable

 - To see what value a vim variable already has by appending `?` to the variable
-    - `set mouse?`
+    - `:set mouse?`

 :ls - List the path of the file (w.r.t. home directory) :cd - Change vim's working directory